Batman-2003/RosLogs/README.md

 ### Description :
 A Potentiometer is used as an analog input device to provide a change in angle , which is read by the arduino and then , arduino sends a transform back to host system using rosserial.

+Then, Rviz is used to Visualize these transforms.
 ### Assigner :
 insert_name
 ### Video Demo :